Most of our clients ask us, what’s the most effective and up-to-date pricing strategy for e-commerce businesses?

 Suppose you want to sell smartphones in these neighborhoods.
 You have iPhones and Xiaomi smartphones in your assortment.
 They both have very similar product features. iPhones symbolize prestige, whereas Xiaomi phones triumph in a cost-benefit analysis.

-Now, in a neighborhood where people have low discretionary incomes, pushing people to buy a $799 smartphone is not the smartest plan, and it can cause negative feelings toward your brand.
-On the other hand, promoting Xiaomi phones in the same neighborhood can help you boost your sales.
+Now, in a neighborhood where people have low discretionary incomes, advertising people to buy an expensive smartphone is not the smartest plan, and it can cause negative feelings toward your brand.
+On the other hand, promoting Xiaomi phones in the same neighborhood with local ads can help you boost your sales.